 With more recenty solved structures of Rift Valley fever virus and Severe fever with thrombocytopenia syndrome virus L protein C-terminal domains we were able to demonstrate the presence of a functional cap-binding domain within the bunyavirus L protein.
 Comparison with influenza virus cap-binding domain revealed commonalities and differences in the binding mode for the cap.
 Yet, many details about bunyavirus cap-snatching remain unclear.

-Most recently, we succeded in the structural and functional characterization of full-length L proteins in their apo conformation by combining single particle cryo-EM, X-ray crystallography and Small-angle X-ray scattering methods with basic biochemistry, biophysical and cell-based assays.
+We succeded in the structural and functional characterization of full-length SFTSV L protein in its apo conformation by combining single particle cryo-EM, X-ray crystallography and Small-angle X-ray scattering methods with basic biochemistry, biophysical and cell-based assays.

 Errors in the deposited SFTSV L protein structure.